hypertidy/polyggon/README.md

 Example polygons
 ----------------

-The `polypath` function in R, introduced in `R` version `2.12.0` in 2010 provides a general facility to draw "polygon paths", with a rule for how the space traversed is filled.
+The `polypath` function in R (introduced in `R` version `2.12.0`) provides a general facility to draw *polygon paths*, with a rule for how the space traversed is filled.
 The two rules are "evenodd" and "winding" (the non-zero rule).
 Generally, the evenodd rule is the most straightforward, and corresponds to expectations from using GIS software.
 The non-zero rule only really matters for self-intersecting paths, or when the orientation of a path is of interest.

 The `polypath` function provides a simple example for drawing two rectangles in different situations, in order to illustrate the different beween winding and evenodd.
 Here we build data frames to store these examples, and include group and id attributes to distinguish close ring paths and the different situations.